alex-oliveira/ao-scrud/readme.md

 # Ao-Scrud

-Resources for SCRUD with Laravel 5.1
+Resources for a Super CRUD with Laravel

 # Installation